regunakyle/dotfiles/README.md

   - SSD upgraded to 1TB
   - Monitor upgraded to a 100% sRGB, 120Hz, 2560×1600 panel ([N140GLE-GT1](https://www.panelook.com/N140GLE-GT1_Innolux_14.0_LCM_parameter_59738.html))
     - Note: I do not recommend upgrading the monitor by yourself
-- Use the OEM Windows 10 key ([how to find](https://www.cyberciti.biz/faq/linux-find-windows-10-oem-product-key-command/)) for the Windows VM

 ## TODO